 Should people keep wild turtles?

-When you clean your tank monthly or more frequently, you will need to vacuum the gravel.
-This is because food debris and other waste tend to sink in between the gravel.
-Gravel vacuums are sold in most pet stores in the aquatic or reptile sections.
-If you don’t have a gravel vacuum, you can dump out the gravel and rinse in a strainer under warm water.
+You should clean the gravel in your turtle tank at least once a month.
+Food debris and other waste tends to sink between the gravel and dirty the water.
+Gravel vacuums are sold in most pet stores in both the aquatic and reptile sections.
+If you don’t have a gravel vacuum, you can dump out the gravel and rinse it in a strainer under warm water (though it will take longer).
 What is important is that the gravel is cleaned of debris and bacteria.
 Remember to clean your other turtle accessories as needed - the cleaner the tank, the lower the probability of getting and spreading salmonella!

 Final Thoughts About Wild Turtles